 Rossum is a great example of an out-of-the-box, intelligent data capture and document processing solution that requires less maintenance and is more efficient than traditional OCR.
 We like to say that there are four main benefits of using an AI OCR solution:

 - Saves Time and Cost

 - Streamlines processes

-Ideally, OCR software should provide all these benefits and combine them with an extremely easy-to-use user interface as well as powerful reporting capabilities.
-This can dramatically reduce the workload of each employee in a variety of departments, allowing them to focus more time on higher-value tasks and initiatives.
+Ideally, OCR software should provide all these benefits and combine them with an extremely easy-to-use user interface and powerful reporting capabilities.
+This can dramatically reduce the workload of each employee in various departments, allowing them to focus more time on higher-value tasks and initiatives.

 How does OCR work?

 A cognitive OCR solution may sound like a good idea, but how does OCR work with deep learning?
-We’ll look at Rossum, as they are one of the only robust deep-learning-powered data extraction solutions on the market today.
+We’ll look at Rossum’s AI-based intelligent document processor, as we are one of the only robust deep-learning-powered data extraction solutions on the market today.
 We have broken down our optical character recognition algorithm into three stages: